- Campus Life

 - News & Events

 - About Plattsburgh

-To give students in the last semester of their programs as wide and intensive an experience as possible in the practice of college student affairs work, and in the practice of all the activities that are ordinarily required of student affairs professionals.
+To give students in the last semesters of their programs as wide and intensive an experience as possible in the practice of college student affairs work, and in the practice of all the activities that are ordinarily required of student affairs professionals.
 Students work closely with the program coordinator to identify internship sites which enhance students’ learning and career aspirations.

 Each intern is expected to work in one or more settings throughout the duration of the internship.
 Possible internship sites include public and private two and four year colleges with acceptable supervisors.
 Students are closely supervised throughout the internship.
 Admissions, campus life, housing, financial aid, career counseling, academic advising, and the office of the chief student affairs officer, and special services are examples of specific department settings.